annie-kayal/Stop-Think-Go/README.md

    const cells = []
    ```

-   - The first step creating the grid through JavaScript was retrieving the div in our HTML document.
+   - The first step to create the grid using JavaScript was to retrieving the div in our HTML document.
 This is the first variable and uses the DOM manipulation `querySelector` method.
-Through this method I was able to return the div element through it's given class.
+Through this method I was able to return the div element through it's given class and store it into the variable `grid`.

    - The width variable was the next to be declared.
-Here I had to make the decision to the extent of my grid size.
+Here I had to make the decision on the extent of my grid size.
 The variable is assigned the number 10, and is used in the `gridCellCount` variable.
 Here the width is multiplied by itself, and would generate a grid where the height and width are the same.
 In this case, 10x10.

 - Having declared these variables, the next step was to render the grid on the webpage and place my hedgehog character and obstacles.
 This was deployed using a seperate `for loop`.
 Within this loop, two additional variables are used and therefore need to be declared:
  ```js